 This step is probably the most difficult to execute because it depends on consistent, accurate participation from multiple or all fleet team members.
 For example, a Class 8 truck has an average tank size of 215 gallons and consumes 12,889 GGE annually.
 A driver would need to record gas refueling data five times per month or 60 times per year to maintain vehicle fuel information.
-Multiply that number by the total number of drivers in your fleet and the number of data points you’re relying on drivers to accurately record quickly adds up—that would be 600 annual fuel entries for just ten fleet drivers.
+And when you multiply that number by the total number of drivers in your fleet, the number of data points you’re relying on drivers to accurately record adds up quickly—that would be 600 annual fuel entries for just ten fleet drivers.

 Data points continue to rack up as you record more and more fleet metrics.
 On average, Fleetio users each generate 1,584 fleet data points annually from fuel entries, issues and service entries.
 That would be a lot of data to record, log and analyze manually!